Gyanvapi mosque case: Supreme Court defers hearing to Friday

 “We’ll keep it tomorrow [Friday],” the bench told Jain.
 “We direct the trial court to strictly act in terms of the arrangement and to desist from taking further action in the suit.”

-Meanwhile, the survey commission submitted its report before the Varanasi court, according to NDTV.
+Meanwhile, the survey commission on Thursday submitted its report before the Varanasi court, reported Live Law.

-Vishal Singh, the court-appointed commissioner, told the news channel that a chip with videos and photographs was submitted in a sealed cover.
+The Varanasi court, which was scheduled to hear the matter at 2 pm, also adjourned the hearing till May 23 following the Supreme Court’s directions.
+It has invited objections from both sides on the matter.

+A survey report was submitted by advocate commissioner Ajay Kumar Mishra on Wednesday, a day after he was removed from the case.
+This report was based on a survey conducted on May 6 and May 7.

 Advocate Madan Mohan Singh, appearing for the Hindu petitioners, said that the report includes 1,500 photographs and a 10-hour-long video, the Hindustan Times reported.